Overview

 At this point in time the system is tightly coupled to gerrit and git as source control systems.

-The scripts discover each other using a simple RPC name service, which is bootstrapped using an environment variable or a command line parameter.
+The scripts that build Coin discover each other using a simple RPC name service, which is bootstrapped using an environment variable or a command line parameter.

 The scripts communicate with each other using Apache Thrift over TCP sockets as RPC mechanism.